syncfusion-content/uwp-docs/uwp/Diagram/Getting-Started.md

 In order to add control manually in XAML, follow the steps below:

-1. Add the below required assembly references to the project, Syncfusion.SfDiagram.UWP.
+1. Add the below required assembly references to the project.
+   * Syncfusion.SfDiagram.UWP.
 2. Import SfDiagram namespace Syncfusion.UI.Xaml.Diagram.
+3. Register your trial license key

+Include your license key in `App.xaml.cs` before initializing any Syncfusion components.

+{% tabs %}

+{% highlight C# %}

+// Register the Syncfusion license Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense("YOUR_LICENSE_KEY");

+{% endhighlight %}

+{% endtabs %}

+{% endcolumn %}

+{: .installation-step-3}
+{% column %}
-3. Create SfDiagram control instance and add it to the Grid.
+4. Create SfDiagram control instance and add it to the Grid.

 {% tabs %}
 {% highlight c# %}